 Let’s break them down (I’ve picked out three of the best).

 1. The Hollywood approach

 The following email from Frame.io was clearly put together by people who are rather fond of the cinema.
 It’s evocative, mysterious and features graphics design that wouldn’t look out of place on a movie poster:

 It’s also clearly linking to a video, and those ‘play’ buttons really are very clickable indeed.
 What a brilliant way to make a big announcement.

 Despite the design flare, this is a remarkably simple email.
 The opening text couldn’t be more straightforward, nor could the call-to-action be any clearer in describing what’s in it for me if I decide to click-through:

 I like the subject line, too, which is simply: ‘Psst.
 Something new is coming soon’.
 Crucially, the email delivers on that promise and relies successfully on the curious nature of human beings to elicit plenty of engagement.

-2. The gentle approach
+2. The gentle approach to the big announcement

-Throwing a new product into someone’s face probably isn’t going to win you many fans, but announcing it gently by way of a proper introduction almost certainly will – as this example from Sonos demonstrates:
+Throwing a new product into someone’s face probably isn’t going to win you many fans.
+But, announcing it gently by way of a proper introduction almost certainly will; as this example from Sonos demonstrates: